 Yes, both are part of the situation that is being created, but only a small part of it.

-If you, for example, walk up to a stranger to start a conversation with them, you can only control a small part of that interaction.
-You can, to some extent, control what you say and do.
-But that’s about it.
+If you, for example, walk up to a stranger at a dinner party or work conference to strike up a conversation, you can only control a small part of that interaction.

-You can’t control what’s going on in their mind, in their day, in their emotions.
 And since you can’t control any of those things, you also can’t hold yourself responsible for them.

 Hi, I'm TJ Guttormsen.